line/flutter_line_sdk/README.md

 This is merely an example.
 You can call `setup` any time you want, provided you call it exactly once, before calling any other LINE SDK methods.

-To help you get started with this package, we list several basic usage examples below. `flutter_line_sdk` is fully and well documented and you can find the details in our beautiful [dart style doc site](#).
+To help you get started with this package, we list several basic usage examples below.
+All available `flutter_line_sdk` methods are documented on the [Dart Packages][API Definitions] site.

 #### Login